acgeospatial/awesome-earthobservation-code/README.md

 - [Earth Data Lab](https://github.com/earthlab/earthlab.github.io) - A site dedicated to tutorials, course and other learning materials and resources developed by the Earth Lab team
 - [EO College Github](https://github.com/EO-College)
   - [tomography_tutorial](https://github.com/EO-College/tomography_tutorial) - A tutorial for Synthetic Aperture Radar Tomography
 - [profLewis-geog0111](https://github.com/profLewis/geog0111) - UCL Geography: 4th year course, Scientific Computing
+- [Intro to Geospatial Vector and Raster](https://carpentries-incubator.github.io/geospatial-python/) - Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
 - [Andrew Cutts Github](https://github.com/acgeospatial) - I am an Earth Observation and Geospatial enthusiast, primarily using Python to automate and process images at scale using computer vision
   - [Satelite Imagery Python](https://github.com/acgeospatial/Satellite_Imagery_Python) - Sample sample scripts and notebooks on processing satellite imagery
   - [Geospatial Python Programming Course](https://github.com/acgeospatial/Geospatial_Python_CourseV1) - This is an collection of blog posts turned into a course format